Why Study in Australia?

 The visa application process is online and the document checklist, which varies for each program, is available on the DIBP website.
 This site mentions all the necessary requirements.
 Information is also available at the nearest Australian visa office.

-• To be eligible for a student visa, an applicant has to first enrol in a full-time program registered with the Commonwealth Registry of International Courses for Overseas Students (CRICOS).
-In order to obtain a visa, the student must first enrol in a course of study that is listed on the CRICOS.
+- To be eligible for a student visa, you need to first enrol in a full-time program registered with the Commonwealth Registry of International Courses for Overseas Students (CRICOS).
+In order to obtain a visa, you must first enrol in a course of study that is listed on the CRICOS.

-• After enrolment with CRICOS and payment of necessary fees, the candidate receives a Letter of Offer or Confirmation of Enrolment (CoE) from the university.
+- After enrolment with CRICOS and payment of necessary fees, you will receive a Letter of Offer or Confirmation of Enrolment (CoE) from the university.

-• The applicant must then show proof of sufficient financial resources (~AUD 21000 per year) to support themselves during the course of the program.
+- You must then show proof of sufficient financial resources (~AUD 21000 per year) to support yourself during the course of the program.

-• After completing the PhD, the student can live and work in Australia for a minimum period of four years.
+- After completing the PhD, you can live and work in Australia for a minimum period of four years.